Affiliate links on Android Authority may earn us a commission. Learn more.

 The chip shortage is the result of a perfect storm of huge demand and limited supply.

-While consumers may be noticing the chip shortage most acutely when it comes to gadgets, the origins of the current shortage can be traced back to the automotive industry.
+While consumers noticed the chip shortage most acutely when it comes to gadgets, the origins of the current shortage can be traced back to the automotive industry.
 In the early stages of the pandemic, automakers drastically cut back demand for processors in anticipation of falling sales.
 This turned out to be premature.
 Sales rebounded quickly, and the automotive market rushed to buy back cutting-edge manufacturing capacity.
 Although most of this had already been given away to other processor sectors experiencing their own demand.
 The end result is two huge markets both in need of more chips, but with production capacity already maxed out.

 There are only so many chips to go round